coq/coq/doc/sphinx/proof-engine/ltac.rst

    end.

 The main tactic is ``solve_perm``.
-It computes the lengths of the two lists and uses them as arguments to call ``perm_aux`` if the lengths are equal (if they aren't, the lists cannot be permutations of each other).
+It computes the lengths of the two lists and uses them as arguments to call ``perm_aux`` if the lengths are equal.
+(If they aren't, the lists cannot be permutations of each other.)
 Using this tactic we can now prove lemmas as follows:

 .. coqtop:: in